kubernetes/website/content/en/blog/_posts/2022-07-27-crd-validation-rules-graduate-to-beta.md

 | `int(self.find('^[0-9]*')) < 100` | Validate that a string starts with a number less than 100. |
 | `self.isSorted()` | Validates that a list is sorted. |

-## Resource Limits
+## Resource use and limits

 To prevent CEL evaluation from consuming excessive compute resources, validation rules impose some limits.
-These limits are based on CEL "cost units", a platform and machine independent measure of execution cost.
+These limits are based on CEL _cost units_, a platform and machine independent measure of execution cost.
 As a result, the limits are the same regardless of where they are enforced.

-### Estimated Cost Limit
+### Estimated cost limit

 CEL is, by design, non-Turing-complete in such a way that the halting problem isn’t a concern.
 CEL takes advantage of this design choice to include an "estimated cost" subsystem that can statically compute the worst case run time cost of any CEL expression.
-Validation rules are [integrated with the estimated cost system](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#resource-use-by-validation-functions) and disallow CEL expressions from being included in CRDs if they have a sufficiently poor (high) estimated cost.
+Validation rules are [integrated with the estimated cost system](o/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#resource-use-by-validation-functions) and disallow CEL expressions from being included in CRDs if they have a sufficiently poor (high) estimated cost.
 The estimated cost limit is set quite high and typically requires an O(n^2) or worse operation, across something of unbounded size, to be exceeded.
 Fortunately the fix is usually quite simple: because the cost system is aware of size limits declared in the CRD's schema, CRD authors can add size limits to the CRD's schema  (`maxItems` for arrays, `maxProperties` for maps, `maxLength` for strings) to reduce the estimated cost.

-Best Practice:
+Good practice:

 Set `maxItems`, `maxProperties` and `maxLength` on all array, map (`object` with `additionalProperties`) and string types in CRD schemas!
 This results in lower and more accurate estimated costs and generally makes a CRD safer to use.

-### Runtime Cost Limit
+### Runtime cost limits for CRD validation rules

 In addition to the estimated cost limit, CEL keeps track of actual cost while evaluating a CEL expression and will halt execution of the expression if a limit is exceeded.